 - Is there a rain plan?

-- Will the same chairs be used for the cocktail hour and the reception?
+- Will the same chairs be used for the ceremony and the reception?
 If so, who will move them and when/how will they be arranged?

-- How long before the ceremony must the florists arrive?
+- How long before the ceremony must the florals arrive?
 The furniture rentals?
 The photographers?
+The catering team?

 - Where will all your gifts go at the end of the night?